ISSAM-SLI/WeatherApp/README.md

 ## Description

 This is a simple weather web application built using Flask.
 It provides current weather information and a 5-day weather forecast based on the city or your current location.
 The app is styled with custom CSS and uses the OpenWeatherMap API to fetch weather data.
+The frontend is designed with HTML templates and CSS for styling.

 ## Project Structure